-On January 1, 2008, we adopted SFAS 157, which defines fair value, establishes a framework for measuring fair value in accordance with GAAP and expands disclosures about fair value measurements.
+On January 1, 2008, we adopted SFAS 157, which defines fair value, establishes a framework for measuring fair value, and establishes a threelevel valuation hierarchy for disclosure of fair value measurement and enhances disclosure requirements for fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follow:

-Level 1- inputs to the valuation methodology are quoted prices (unadjusted) for identical assets and liabilities in active markets.
+Level 1 - valuation based on quoted prices for identical assets in active markets.